tuxnotes/docker-atlassian-jira/README.md

 * `JIRA_SHARED_HOME` (default: $JIRA_HOME/shared)

    The location of the shared home directory for all Jira nodes. **Note**: This must be real shared filesystem that is mounted inside the container.
+Additionally, see the note about UIDs.

 * `EHCACHE_PEER_DISCOVERY` (default: default)